Konjugators/console-conjugator/README.md

 If the method is not given the tense argument, it is assumed to be present.

-Thank you for viewing our repository, and have a good day!
+Thank you for checking out our project, and have a good day!
 -Shynn Lawrence, Govind Gnanakumar